 The aim of the institute is to conduct excellent scientific research, to operationalise the results of this research and to put the results at the disposal of education policy and practice.
 The institute wants to develop knowledge of evidence based education that can be applied by:

-AIID (Amsterdam Institute for International Development) is a joint initiative of the University of Amsterdam and the VU University Amsterdam.
-AIID is a multidisciplinary research network with a strong focus on generating evidence to improve the design of policies to reduce poverty.
-Menno Pradhan and Jacques van der Gaag are AIID researchers who with their research on human capital and health and with impact evaluation of sector-wide programmes.
+The Amsterdam Institute for International Development (AIID) is a joint initiative of the University of Amsterdam and the VU University Amsterdam.
+It is a multidisciplinary research network with a strong focus on generating evidence to improve the design of policies to reduce poverty.
+Menno Pradhan and Jacques van der Gaag are AIID researchers who do research on human capital and health and impact evaluation of sector-wide programmes.

 Members of the human capital group are also associated to the Amsterdam Institute for Advanced Labour Studies (AIAS).
 AIAS is an institute for multidisciplinary research and teaching at the University of Amsterdam.
 Founded in 1998, it brings together the University’s expertise in labour studies from the Faculties of Law, Social and Behavioural Sciences, Economics and Econometrics, and Medicine.
 Combining law, economics, sociology, psychology and occupational health studies, AIAS seeks to foster not only the results of their combined effect, but also to add value to the individual disciplines.
 Multidisciplinarity is strengthened by AIAS fellows: colleagues in and outside of the University of Amsterdam who are associated with AIAS to contribute to teaching or research at the Institute.

 If you have a question related to the Human Capital programme, please do not hesitate to contact us.